 Isolocity’s built-in 3×5 why template allows you to associate a team member to each note.
 You can also create action items from directly within the form.

 Perform a “Fishbone Analysis” by initiating that section of your root cause analysis as well.
 You will still be able to associate team members and create action items.

-With these tools Isolocity users and user groups can determine the best course of action for any error and initiate corrective procedure with ease.
-Utilizing these sections in the “CAPA” module makes integrating the philosophy of 3×5 why analysis simple and quick.
+With these tools Isolocity users and user groups can determine the best course of action for any error.
+Initiate corrective procedure with ease!
+The “CAPA” module makes integrating the philosophy of 3×5 why analysis simple and quick.
 Isolocity is here to make the adoption of such practices less labouring for your workforce.
-Sign up for a free trial and learn more about how Isolocity can help you implement 3×5 why analysis and other standards to your compliance.
+Sign up for a free trial and learn more about how Isolocity can help you implement 3×5 why analysis.